jojo-konodioda/DPFuzzer/README.md

+Details about path planners we investigated are available in `investigated_planners` folder.

 # RQ1
-Code for replaying these scenarios are available in  `RQ1` folder.
+Code for replaying these scenarios is available in `RQ1` folder.

 ## Videos
 <p align = "center">